gmetais/sw-get-headers/README.md

 By default, the library fetches every cross-domain in `no-cors` mode, to avoid the request to be blocked by the browser's cross-origin limitations.
 The problem is that the `no-cors` responses are "opaque", which means that headers are not accessible.

 If some of the cross-domain requests on your page respond with the `Access-Control-Allow-Origin` header, use this option to tell the library that it can call them with the `cors` mode.
 This means that the response headers will be readable (not all of the headers).

-Have a look at the [Cross domain problems](#cross-domain-problems) chapter) for more information.
+Have a look at the [Cross domain problems](#cross-domain-problems) chapter for more information.

 This option needs to be an array of strings.
-When the browser makes a request to an URL, it will be checked with a simple `indexOf` on each of the specified exceptions, like this: `if (url.indexOf(exception) >= 0) {}`.
-So you can enter here a domain name, a file name, a full path, ...
+When the browser makes a request to an URL, the URL will be checked with a simple `indexOf` on each of the specified exceptions, like this: `if (url.indexOf(exception) >= 0) {cors}`.
+So you can enter here domain names, file names, full paths, ...

 #### `debug`